1Zpresso Q2 Review: The Best Hand Grinder for Travel?

 Overall, this grinder will serve you well when it comes to brewing methods such as the French press, pour over, Aeropress, and so on.
 I haven’t attempted to grind for espresso, and the company doesn’t encourage it.

 The flavor separation and clarity is good, although I have tried better ones.
-However, I expect to see my grind consistency to improve over the next months.
-As of now, I have been comparing the grind consistency to the Lido 3 both visually and with the the help of software, and it seems that the particle distribution is very similar.
+I have been comparing the grind consistency to the Lido 3 both visually and with the the help of software, and it seems that the particle distribution is very similar.

 In terms of speed, I’m quite pleased.
 Grinding 20 grams of light roast coffee takes about 45 seconds.
 That’s quite fast and again similar to the much larger and more imposing Lido 3.